Sofia

 Ground Transportation Sofia International Airport

-Bus: Three bus routes serve the airport.
+- Bus: Three bus routes serve the airport.
 E84 and E184 connect both terminals to Sofia University, with E84 departing from Terminal 2 and calling at Terminal 1 on the way, and E184 doing the loop in reverse, departing Terminal 1 and calling at Terminal 2 on its way to the centre.
 Bus 384 only serves Terminal 2, connecting it to Tsarigradsko shose Metro Station.

-Car: Brussels Boulevard is the main thoroughfare to Sofia Airport.
+- Car: Brussels Boulevard is the main thoroughfare to Sofia Airport.
 There is a new, faster road connection built from Terminal 2 to Brussels Boulevard Via Brussels Boulevard and Tsarigradsko shose, Sofia Airport is connected to both the city centre and eastbound destinations via Trakia motorway (A1) Mw A1 BG.svg from the northern parts of Sofia, Sofia Airport is conveniently accessible via the East Tangent route.
-Its junction with Botevgradsko Shose provides access to northbound destinations via Hemus motorway (A2) Mw A2 BG.svg Connecting to the southern parts of Sofia and Southwestern Bulgaria is the route via Brussels Boulevard and Boulevard Aleksandar Malinov to Sofia ring road Nat road 18 BG.svg which has an interchange with southbound Struma motorway (A3) Mw A3 BG.svg
+Its junction with Botevgradsko Shose provides access to northbound destinations via Hemus motorway (A2) Mw A2 BG.svg Connecting to the southern parts of Sofia and Southwestern Bulgaria is the route via Brussels Boulevard and Boulevard Aleksandar Malinov to Sofia ring road Nat road 18 BG.svg which has an interchange with southbound Struma motorway (A3) Mw A3 BG.svg.

-Train: A railway station at Iskarsko shose was inaugurated in April 2015, providing faster interchange from the airport to southbound services on the Bulgarian national railway system.
+- Train: A railway station at Iskarsko shose was inaugurated in April 2015, providing faster interchange from the airport to southbound services on the Bulgarian national railway system.
 Situated about 2.5 km (2 mi) from Terminal 2, the train station is accessible via a short trip to Iskarsko shose Metro Station which is two stops away from Sofia Airport Metro Station on the M4 line.

-Why should use JODOGO Airport Assistance?
+Why should you use JODOGO Airport Assistance?

-Avoid long lines and save time: JODOGO's meet and greet services will help you avoid long lines at the airport, saving you valuable time.
+- Avoid long lines and save time: JODOGO's Meet and Greet services help you bypass long queues at the airport, saving you valuable time and ensuring a seamless travel experience.

-Have a stress-free travel experience: JODOGO's experienced and professional staff will take care of all the details of your airport experience, so you can relax and enjoy your trip.
+- Have a stress-free travel experience: JODOGO’s experienced and professional staff will handle every detail of your airport experience, allowing you to relax and enjoy your journey.

-Get personalized attention: JODOGO's staff will provide you with personalized attention and assistance, ensuring that your needs are met.
+- Get personalized attention: JODOGO’s staff provides personalized attention and assistance, ensuring all your needs are met with care and efficiency.

-Enjoy a variety of services: JODOGO offers a variety of services to meet your needs, including meet and greet, porter service, Fast Track check-in and security, and lounge access.
+- Enjoy a variety of services: JODOGO offers a variety of services to meet your needs, including Meet and Greet, porter assistance, fast-track check-in and security, and lounge access.

-Benefit from competitive rates: JODOGO offers competitive rates for their services, making them an affordable option for travelers.
-Get 24/7 support JODOGO is available 24/7 to help you with your travel needs.
+- Benefit from competitive rates: JODOGO offers competitive rates for its services, making it an affordable option for travelers.
+Enjoy 24/7 support—JODOGO is always available to assist you with your travel needs.

-Experience a smooth and efficient airport experience: JODOGO's staff is trained to provide a smooth and efficient airport experience for all travelers.
+- Experience a smooth and efficient airport experience: JODOGO's staff is trained to deliver a smooth and efficient airport experience for every traveler.

-Feel confident and secure: JODOGO's staff is knowledgeable and experienced, so you can feel confident that you are in good hands.
+- Feel confident and secure: JODOGO's knowledgeable and experienced staff ensures you are always in good hands.

-Relax and enjoy your trip: With JODOGO's help, you can relax and enjoy your trip knowing that your airport experience will be taken care of.
+- Relax and enjoy your trip: With JODOGO's assistance, you can relax and enjoy your journey, knowing your airport experience is fully taken care of.

 FAQs for Airport Assistance

-- Visit our website: Go to https://www.jodogoairportassist.com/airports/sofia-international-airport
+- Visit our website: Go to https://www.jodogoairportassist.com/airports/sofia-international-airport.

 - Fill out the online form: Provide your flight details, arrival/departure information, and desired services.